cltl/a-proof-project/docs/index.md

-## Welcome to A-PROOF: Automated Prediction of post-COVID Recovery Of Functioning
+## Welcome to A-PROOF: Automated Prediction of post-COVID RecOvery Of Functioning

 A-proof is a collaboration of medical and AI researchers to develop technology that can automatically monitor the functioning of people in need of health care.